How to Identify Reading Difficulties

-This page is designed for parents, caregivers, and educators seeking evidence-based guidance on how to support a child who is struggling to read.
-The information below aligns with the science of reading and reflects practices used in effective classroom and intervention settings.
-Teachers, please do not have your struggling readers, or any readers, round robin or popcorn read.
-Try Different Ways to Read instead!
+This page is for parents, caregivers, and educators looking for evidence-based guidance to support a child who is struggling to read.
+You will find strategies to identify the source of reading difficulties and practical approaches grounded in the science of reading, reflecting methods used in effective classroom and intervention settings.

 Table of Contents